On this page:

 The PC near the self-issue machine in the library is dedicated to catalogue searching.

 Books in the Chemistry Library are organised on the shelves according to the Library of Congress system.
+For help finding physical books, please refer to this guide or ask a member of the library staff.

 What does "Electronic legal deposit - Available on designated PCs in the UL and most Faculty and Departmental libraries" mean?